Lucien Bouchard: Formation of the Bloc Québécois

-Soon afterward, Bouchard declared himself a sovereigntist and sent a message of support to the PQ, which was holding an anniversary meeting in his riding.
+Soon afterward, Bouchard sent a message of support to the PQ, which was holding an anniversary meeting in his riding.

 René Lévesque's memory will unite us all this weekend.
 He was the one who led Quebecers to realize they had the inalienable right to decide their own destiny.

-When Mulroney learned about this, he called Bouchard into his office and fired him, though Bouchard long publicly insisted that he had resigned rather than support what he saw as a betrayal of Meech.
-It turned out that Bouchard had cut a deal with PQ leader Jacques Parizeau in which Bouchard would declare his support for sovereigntism; PQ leaders had told Bouchard that if Meech succeeded, it would mean the end of the PQ.
+When Mulroney learned about this, he called Bouchard into his office.
+Mulroney claims to have fired Bouchard, though Bouchard long publicly insisted that he had resigned rather than support what he saw as a betrayal of Meech.
+It turned out that Bouchard had cut a deal with PQ leader Jacques Parizeau in which Bouchard would declare his support for sovereignty; PQ leaders had told Bouchard that if Meech succeeded, it would mean the end of the PQ.
 Mulroney only learned of the deal when Parizeau revealed the plot in the early 2000s, and was angered to learn that Bouchard had "cooked up the deal with Parizeau while he was a member of my cabinet."

 Years later, Mulroney told CTV News' Lloyd Robertson that he seriously considered sacking Bouchard when Bouchard supported Quebec's ban on English-language signs after promising Mulroney that he opposed them.
 In hindsight, Mulroney said, not firing Bouchard then was "a mistake."
 The two did not speak for years afterward, though they reconciled shortly before Mulroney's death in February 2024.

 Bouchard resigned from the Progressive Conservatives soon afterward, and sat as an independent for a few months.
 After the failure of the Meech Lake Accord, Bouchard formed the sovereigntist Bloc Québécois with five former Tories and two former Liberals.

 The PQ campaigned for the Bloc in the 1993 federal election in order to prepare Quebec for sovereignty, according to the Three Periods strategy devised by Parizeau.
 In this election, the Bloc Québécois won 54 out of 75 ridings in Quebec, including a near-sweep of the francophone ridings.
 Despite only running candidates in Quebec, its heavy concentration of support there was enough to give it the second-most seats in the House.
 Bouchard thus became the first separatist leader of the Opposition in the history of Canada.